VATSALVARSHNEY108/B.O.I.-MARK-2/docs/OPENCV_HAND_GESTURE_GUIDE.md

     print(stats)
 ```

-## Integration with VATSAL Voice Commander
+## Integration with BOI Voice Commander

 When integrated with the voice commander, the detector provides a hands-free experience: